unisonweb/olddocsite/_includes/abilities.markdown

 > 🐘 Remember that while `42` is a `Nat`, `'42` is a `() -> Nat` - that is, a function which takes an argument of the unit type, and returns a `Nat`.
 See [delayed computations][langref#delayed-computations] for more detail.

-We're using the `'` to turn `tomorrow` into a function rather than just a value.
-Even though values are in a sense just functions that take zero arguments, as far as abilities are concerned they are different creatures.
-Here's the key point:

-👉 Ability requests exist in the context of a function processing one of its arguments.

-It's in the process of a function doing some computation that it makes sense to make a request using an ability.
-A computed value can't do it - it's just sitting there, with no more computation to do.
+We're using the `'` to turn `tomorrow` into a function rather than just a regular value.
+That's because it's only in the process of a function doing some computation that it makes sense to make a request using an ability.
+A value can't do it - it's just sitting there, with no more computation to do.

 So the following wouldn't make sense: